Nelson-Gon/pyautocv/README.rst

    cd pyautocv
    python3 setup.py install

-**Available Classes**

-*
-  Segmentation is a super class on which other classes build

-*
-  EdgeDetection is dedicated to edge detection.
-Currently supported kernels are stored in ``.available_operators()``

-*
-  Thresholding dedicated to thresholding.

 **Example Usage**

 **Note**\ : Although these methods can be run via this script, the script is less flexible and might be useful for quick